-The NEBOSH General Certificate practical assessment, unit NG2, asks you to complete a real risk assessment at work...
+The NEBOSH National General Certificate In Occupational Health And Safety practical assessment, unit NG2, asks you to complete a real risk assessment at work.

 The risk assessment demonstrates that you know how to apply everything you’ve learnt during the course.
 It’s not as high-pressure as the NG1 exam because you complete it over five weeks, but it’s still demanding and needs your focus.